Kingxukai/linux/Documentation/userspace-api/media/v4l/audio.rst

 .. [#f1]
-   Actually struct :c:type:`v4l2_audio` ought to have a ``tuner`` field like struct :c:type:`v4l2_input`, not only making the API more consistent but also permitting radio devices with multiple tuners.
+   Actually struct :c:type:`v4l2_audio` ought to have a ``tuner`` field like struct :c:type:`v4l2_input`, not only making the woke API more consistent but also permitting radio devices with multiple tuners.